DamianZaremba/damianzaremba.co.uk/content/_posts/2011-06-28-meth-stove.markdown

 ### Other

-I'm going to light this on thursday and see if it works fine - It might explode or work fine.
+I'm going to light this on Thursday and see if it works fine - It might explode or work fine.
 I think I slightly crimped the inner wall while fitting it together.

 If it works fine I'll probably build another and document it better else I'll do a design review.
 As long as my phone doesn't die on me I'll try to get a video of lighting it which could turn out quite funny...